 ‘You could see they believed in themselves.
 They were so proud that they’d been able to create all this.’

 So much had been done in the two years since I’d received my first village report.
-I thought, ‘My god, did the donation really mean so much?’
-They’d gone from having no schools, no education at all, to reaching full attendance in primary and middle school – that’s for 5- to 13-year-olds – and building an after-school learning center with a computer where kids got help doing their homework.
-They’d also built a daycare center so mothers with young children could work during the day, and arranged to have older children attend high school in a nearby village.
+I thought, ‘My God, did the donation really mean so much?’
+They’d gone from having no schools, no education at all, to reaching full attendance in primary and middle school – that’s for 5- to 13-year-olds – and building an after-school learning centre with a computer where kids got help doing their homework.
+They’d also built a daycare centre so mothers with young children could work during the day, and arranged to have older children attend high school in a nearby village.

 ‘We joked that when you’re going to the toilet you say, “I’m going to Ulla!”’